Horse Camp in Petaluma

 $100 nonrefundable deposit due with camp application

-Food: CCF will provide a snack each day and a lunch on Friday.
+Food: CCF will provide a snack each day.
 Please pack a lunch and water bottles daily with camper’s name on them.

 Attire: Short sleeve shirt (no tank tops).
 Long pants (breeches/jodphers preferred) Paddock boots.
 If you need to purchase any of these items, please visit “Saddles to Boots” in Sebastopol.